Patti-Anne in the studio with Snow on Cherrywood.

 special type and buttons, they just need to showcase the

 art.
-She suggest getting excellent photos of your art (working
+She suggests getting excellent photos of your art (working

 on that).
 And she thinks showing in live venues matters,